plausible/website/_posts/2020-09-29-how-to-use-utm-parameters-to-track-your-campaigns-and-understand-where-the-dark-traffic-is-coming-from.md

 ## What does UTM stand for?

 A lot of website traffic [doesn't have a referrer header](https://plausible.io/blog/referrer-policy).
 This traffic is called dark traffic.
-You may know it as "direct / none" in your analytics dashboard.
+You may know it as "Direct / None" in your Plausible Analytics dashboard.

 Dark traffic includes clicks from emails, clicks from documents, clicks from mobile messengers, bookmarks, people typing in the URL directly into the browser and many other mechanisms.
 Site owners cannot see which referrer sources are sending that traffic.

 A solution to minimize dark traffic is to tag links.
 Website owners use UTM parameters (Urchin Tracking Modules) to help them understand where their site traffic is coming from.
-Urchin was the analytics company that Google acquired in 2005 and turned it into Google Analytics.
+Urchin was the analytics company that Google acquired in 2005 and turned it into [Google Analytics](https://plausible.io/vs-google-analytics).

+## How do I see UTM campaign stats in Plausible Analytics?

+When you have UTM tagged links in your emails, social media and other platforms, you can see clicks on these links in your Plausible Analytics dashboard.
+You can see referral sources of your traffic, even those that would otherwise be listed as "Direct / None":

+* In your "Top Sources" report you can filter by medium, source and campaign tabs which include all the visits to your sites from tagged links.

+* You can click on any of your individual UTM tags to drill down and get a full report based on that specific UTM tag:

+1. See which content on your site is visited by people that clicked on the links tagged with that UTM
+2. See which of your goals and events people that click on tagged URLs convert on
+3. See details about visitors that click on the tagged URLs such as what country they are from and what device, browser and OS they use

 ## How do I generate UTM tagged links?